Maratby/Tsunami/README.md

 Cross-Mod Fusions can be disabled in the Mod Config menu.

 Also introducing Gold Fusions!
 Fuse a second Splash with a Splash fusion Joker at a high price to power up its effects!
-Currently, four fusions have Gold variants:
-- Splish Splash
-- Reflection
-- Cryomancer
-- Marie
+- i forgot the names of them all.

 More to come with time.